 Question: It’s been mentioned to keep query string values small, but how small?

-Tim (Yahoo): When a search engine looks at your site, url length is an issue when it has a lot of variables because it’s likely to be a duplicate.
-Making urls look static, will make the search engine more confident it’s a good url.
-Also limit the number of directory levels to 3 or 4.
+Tim (Yahoo): When a search engine looks at your site, URL length is an issue when it has many variables because it’s likely to be duplicated.
+Making URLs look static will make the search engine more confident it’s a good URL.
+Also, limit the number of directory levels to 3 or 4.